30 April 2015

 13 April 2015

-A Song for Marion (starring Terence Stamp and Vanessa Redgrave)
+A Song for Marion with Terence Stamp and Vanessa Redgrave

-Terence Stamp is delightfully believable as the curmudgeonly Arthur but his life is shadowed by the fact that his wife Marion (Vanessa Redgrave) is terminally ill.
+Terence Stamp is delightfully believable as the curmudgeonly Arthur.
+His life is shadowed by the fact that his wife Marion (Vanessa Redgrave) is terminally ill.
 That’s not immediately obvious, although she’s wheelchair bound, and he has to take her everywhere.

-Her social activities include a choir of elderly folk, meeting in a church hall, directed by the cheerful Elizabeth (Gemma Arterton) who was very realistic as a bouncy choir mistress, determined to make her mixed bunch of singers into a great choir.
+Marion's social activities include a choir of elderly folk, meeting in a church hall.
+They are directed by the cheerful Elizabeth (Gemma Arterton) who is very realistic as a bouncy choir mistress, determined to make her mixed bunch of singers into a great choir.
 Her choice of music is sometimes quite amusing, as are some of the choir members and their reactions to her.

-The first part of the film felt quite morose as it was clear that Marion was not going to survive much longer.
+The first part of the film feels quite morose as it becomes clear that Marion is not going to survive much longer.
 My husband almost turned it off after about half an hour, he was feeling so miserable.
-But we kept watching... and the story did get better, if a little predictable.
+But we kept watching... and the story does get better, albeit a little predictable.
 The choir go on to a festival, and that leads to some quite amusing scenes and high drama, as well as some poignancy.

-Unfortunately some of the singing, which is important to the storyline, isn’t that great, and this irritated my husband so much that he couldn’t enjoy it, despite agreeing that it was - in the end - a positive story, and a nicely made film with some great characters.
+Unfortunately some of the singing, which is important to the storyline, isn’t that great.
+This irritated my husband so much that he couldn’t enjoy it, despite agreeing that it was - in the end - a positive story, and a nicely made film with some great characters.

-I liked the story and would have given it four stars; it was well-made, and the storyline a little different, even if it was fairly obvious from the start what would happen.
+I liked the story and would have given it four stars if I were rating it.
+It was well-made, and the storyline a little different, even if it was fairly obvious from the start what would happen.
 I got quite caught up in the story.
-But my husband’s reaction was so negative that I don’t really think I can give it more than three - he’s quite eclectic in his tastes and will happily watch most films intended for women.
+But my husband’s reaction was so negative that I don’t really think I could give it more than three.
+He’s quite eclectic in his tastes and will happily watch most films intended for women.
 But he really didn’t like this one.

 Apparently this film is known as 'Unfinished Song' in the US.